 Weekly drop-in sessions focus on a range of topics of interest to young mothers, involving guest speakers who can offer specialist information or advice and provide a signposting route for further support.

-A relaxed atmosphere, with music playing and lunch laid out is a key aspect of the group, as are the wide range of craft activities, cooking, outings and taster classes provided within the programme.
+A relaxed atmosphere, with music playing and lunch laid out, is a key aspect of the group, as is the wide range of craft activities, cooking, outings and taster classes provided within the programme.

 Feedback from young mothers has indicated their increased confidence and knowledge, feeling connected to a supportive social network and improved mood as a result of attending weekly sessions.